GPlates/new-gplates-website/src/pages/docs/user-manual/Pole_Manipulation.md

 ![](screenshots/TaskPanel-PoleManipulation.png)

-**Constrain Latitude.**

-Ticking this option will ensure that any interactive dragging keeps the latitude unchanged.

 **Highlight Children.**

 Ticking this option will also highlight any plates that would be affected as a result of moving the selected plate due to the current rotation model.